infusionsoft/keap-sdk/sdks/v2/typescript/CampaignApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **removeContactsFromCampaignSequenceUsingPOST**
+# **removeContactsFromCampaignSequence**
-> RemoveContactsFromSequenceResponse removeContactsFromCampaignSequenceUsingPOST(removeContactsFromSequenceRequest)
+> RemoveContactsFromSequenceResponse removeContactsFromCampaignSequence(removeContactsFromSequenceRequest)

 Removes a list of contacts from a campaign sequence Response contains a map of the provided list of Contact Ids related to their individual result.